 When students call to make medical or psychiatric appointments at the SHCC, at Shands or an associated clinic, they should identify themselves as being a medical student.
 Students can request an appointment with a healthcare provider who does not have a teaching role.
 If a non-teaching physician is not available at either the main SHCC or any of the satellite clinics, the student will be referred to a non-UF physician in the community.

-If a student is assigned to a clinical site or service that involves one of his/her health care providers, the student may request a reassignment to a different service.
+If a student is assigned to a clinical site or service that involves one of the student’s health care providers, the student may request a reassignment to a different service.

 Procedure – Jacksonville

 Should students need to seek counseling or other mental health services while on a rotation in Jacksonville, they may contact an independently contracted counseling center, Employee Assistance Program (EAP) at (904)296-9436 or (800)327-9757.
 This is a 24-hour Helpline staffed by licensed professionals.
 Services provided to medical students are at no charge and are kept confidential.

 For medical services, students may contact the UF Community Health Center (CHC) at (904)244-5673 or (904)244-2573 to schedule an appointment.
 If the student is unable to reach the CHC, students may call the main appointment line at (904)244-5121 and press 1.
 In either case, they should identify themselves as a medical student needing Acute/Urgent Care, so the appointment is made with a healthcare provider who does not have a teaching role.
 Students will not have any out of pocket expense, and the student’s health insurance company will be billed for the visit, including any ancillary services such as laboratory tests, X-rays, or specialty consults.